emojicode/emojicode.github.io/src/reference/generics.md

 # Generics

->!N This document was not fully revised for Emojicode 0.5 yet.
-Please
+>!N This chapter has not been revised for Emojicode Symphonic alpha yet.
->!N be aware of that it might contain inaccuracies.

 *Generics* allow you to write code in which you can use a placeholder – variable names – instead of actual type names, which will then be substituted with real